If you would like services from New Horizons, please give us a call at 757-221-2363.

 Aiesha Lee, M.A., NCC

-Aiesha is a first-year doctoral student (Ph.D. in Counselor Education & Supervision) at William & Mary.
+Aiesha is a second-year doctoral student (Ph.D. in Counselor Education & Supervision) at William & Mary.
 She is a licensed associate counselor in New Jersey and a national certified counselor.
 Aiesha earned her Bachelor's in Psychology from Montclair State University and completed her master’s in Counseling, with a concentration in marriage and family therapy at The College of New Jersey.
 Aiesha’s clinical experiences include working with children, families, and adults in a community clinic.
-Her research interests include multicultural counseling and trauma informed care.
+Her research interests include multicultural counseling and trauma-informed care.
 Aiesha is passionate about helping families communicate with each other and strengthen their bonds.

-Masters Level Staff
+Master's Level Staff

 Morgan Sawyer, B.A.

-Morgan is a second-year Master's student in the Couples, Marriage and Family Counseling Program at William & Mary.
+Morgan is a second-year Master's student in the Couples, Marriage, and Family Counseling Program at William & Mary.
 She earned her B.A. in Communication Studies from the University of North Texas in 2017; while at UNT she was an intern at the Make-A-Wish foundation, worked at a children's nursery, and was introduced to systematic perspectives.
 After that, she made the move to Virginia and spent a year and a half working at a resource center and shelter for victims and survivors of sexual and domestic violence where her interest in societal systems and familial cycles grew.
 She continues to study and advocate for trauma survivors and breaking harmful familial cycles.
 After graduation, she plans to work towards her LPC and LMFT while working in a community service, non-profit setting.

 Kiley Overstreet, B.A.

-Kiley is a second-year Master's student in the Couples, Marriage and Family Counseling program at William & Mary.
+Kiley is a second-year Master's student in the Couples, Marriage, and Family Counseling program at William & Mary.
 Kiley completed her undergraduate degree at the University of Virginia.
 In her undergraduate years, she worked with the Curry School of Education’s Young Women Leaders Program as a Facilitator to promote leadership in middle school-aged women in the community, and to provide interactive lessons that addressed a variety of emotional and academic concerns.
 After graduating, she served as a College Adviser through the University of Virginia and AmeriCorps to assist local high school students and their families plan for life after high school.
 At the practicum level, Kiley worked with middle school students on a variety of emotional and academic concerns, and co-led a small counseling group on resiliency and managing anxiety in school.
 After graduating from William & Mary, Kiley hopes to continue developing her counseling skills through continuing her education and working with families.

 Jennifer Twilley, B.S.

-Jennifer Twilley is a second-year student in the Couples, Marriage and Family counseling program.
+Jennifer Twilley is a second-year student in the Couples, Marriage, and Family counseling program.
 After graduating with her BS in 2009, she worked as an investigator for Child Protective Services for the State of Oklahoma.
 For much of her career, Jennifer worked with teenagers involved in the criminal justice system and their families, most recently with Veteran and military families as well as those that are chronically homeless.
-Jennifer has a passion for intricacies of the micro-culture of non-traditional family.
+Jennifer has a passion for the intricacies of the micro-culture of the non-traditional family.
 During practicum, Jennifer has led groups and individual sessions for Bon Secours Crisis inpatient psychiatric units.
 During her program here at William & Mary, she will be adding training and experience for families dealing with substance use.
 After graduation, Jennifer plans on continuing her education in trauma, as well as emotion-focused research and movement-based modalities.